 Consider the following additions to your drawers:

-- Dividers or tension rods are great for deeper drawers, helping store things like water bottles, pan lids or baking trays upright, and stopping glassware or tableware from sliding around and bumping into each other.
+• Dividers or tension rods are great for deeper drawers, helping to store things like water bottles, pan lids or baking trays upright.
+They also help to prevent glassware or tableware from sliding around and bumping into each other.

-- Inner or nested drawers are essentially drawers-within-drawers that allow you to store larger items like pans at the bottom, while using the top for smaller items such as utensils.
-This is generally something you would choose when buying new kitchen units, but there are a few internal drawer options available online, like this one at Kitchen Warehouse.
+• Inner or nested drawers are essentially drawers within drawers that allow you to store larger items like pans at the bottom, while using the top for smaller items such as utensils.
+This is generally something you would choose when buying new kitchen units, but there are a few internal drawer options available online, such as this one at Kitchen Warehouse.
 Ikea offers a pull-out work surface that nestles inside a drawer.

 Kitchen wall storage ideas

-If you're short on storage space in your kitchen, wall-mounted storage is a great way to accommodate everyday items like knives, utensils and mugs that won’t fit in a cupboard or drawer, while keeping worktops clear.
-Don’t overdo it though, or your kitchen will look cluttered.
+If you're short on storage space in your kitchen, wall-mounted storage is a great way to accommodate everyday items such as knives, utensils and mugs that won’t fit in a cupboard or drawer, while keeping worktops clear.
+Don’t overdo it, though, or your kitchen will look cluttered.

 Try the following kitchen wall storage ideas:

-- Pegboard panels These offer a flexible storage solution for pots, pans, utensils, spices, spices, kitchen roll and all sorts, as you can configure the pegs however you like, and usually add shelves and hooks.
+• Pegboard panels These offer a flexible storage solution for pots, pans, utensils, spices, kitchen roll and all sorts, as you can configure the pegs however you like, and usually add shelves and hooks.

 Victoria Purcell, Which? home content editor: